helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

 <br>
 #### Knowledgement
-- Firmware is optimized for mwan3 loadbalance purpose with 1+1+1=3 setup, not traffic connection separator.
 - If you get blank when open TTYD (Terminal LuCi App), change [https://192.168.1.1/.../terminal](https://192.168.1.1/cgi-bin/luci/admin/system/terminal) to [http://192.168.1.1/.../terminal](http://192.168.1.1/cgi-bin/luci/admin/system/terminal).
 - If you get an error when open **OpenClash yacd dashboard panel**, change https:// to http:// protocol.
-- v2rayA GUI and LuCI app is need **v2raya** command to start and v2rayA web GUI.
-- Use OpenClash/Passwall/SSR+ instead of Libernet or Xderm Mini if you want to use VPN with mwan3 loadbalance.
+- Use OpenClash/Passwall/SSR+, if you want to use VPN with loadbalance.
 - Libernet and Xderm Mini will not work with mwan3 loadbalance.
 You need to remove all configurations insiden ```etc/config/mwan3``` manually if helmilb command has been installed on your system.
 - OpenClash must be restarted manually when Modem Manager (driver for QMI modem) restarted.
 - If Gigabit port only read 100mb/s, the solution is by **replacing your LAN cable** with the better one which has Gigabit support.